-The Compensation Committee of the Board of Directors is comprised of three independent, non-employee directors.
-The Compensation Committee is responsible for establishing the level of compensation of the executive officers of the Company and will be responsible for administering the 2004 Non-Employee Director Stock Option Award Plan and the 2004 Employee Incentive Stock Award Plan if approved by the shareholders.
+The Compensation Committee of the Board of Directors has been historically comprised of three independent, non-employee directors.
+On January 4, 2004, Robert B. Page submitted his resignation as a member effective as of and in connection with his appointment as the Company's Acting Chief Executive Officer, leaving the Compensation Committee currently comprised of two members.
+The Compensation Committee is responsible for establishing the level of compensation of the executive officers of the Company and will be responsible for administering the 2005 Non-Employee Director Stock Option Award Plan and the 2005 Employee Stock Award Plan if approved by the shareholders.

-The Compensation Committee and the Board have adopted a charter for the Compensation Committee to conform to the Committee's responsibilities under the revised Nasdaq standards, new rules adopted by the SEC, and the provisions of the Sarbanes-Oxley Act.
+The Compensation Committee and the Board have adopted a charter to conform to the Compensation Committee's responsibilities under the revised Nasdaq standards, new rules adopted by the SEC and the provisions of the Sarbanes-Oxley Act.